flutter/website/src/development/tools/devtools/memory.md

-For example, loading large assets for images displayed as thumbnails&mdash;memory usage can be improved by loading smaller assets or adjusting the `cacheWidth` and `cacheHeight` to decode an image to a smaller size, reducing the memory burden on the `ImageCache`.
+For example, loading large assets for images displayed as thumbnails&mdash;memory usage can be improved by loading smaller assets or adjusting the `cacheWidth` and `cacheHeight` to decode an image to a smaller size.
-This analysis catches issues like this.
+This reduces the memory burden on the `ImageCache`.
 For more information, see [Analysis tab](#analysis-tab).

 ## Allocations and tracking

-Monitoring all allocations involves directly interacting with DevTools and your application to isolate a short period of time where you are interested in knowing how many objects were allocated, how many bytes were allocated, or in tracking all the places in your code where a particular class is allocated.
+Monitoring all allocations involves directly interacting with DevTools and your application for a specific period of time; this tells you how many objects and bytes were allocated in that timeframe, as well as tracking all of the places in your code where a particular class was allocated.
 This information is available under the **Allocations** tab of the Memory profiler and is a fairly fast computation with less overhead than using a snapshot.